What Is Trust Administration?

 - Protect and manage the assets in the trust.
 This requires the trustee to transfer title to his/her name as trustee of the trust.
 The trustee will also need to ensure the assets are properly insured and set up a bookkeeping system to track the trust income and expenses.

-- File the deceased person’s taxes (income taxes, property taxes, federal estate taxes, etc.); pay taxes owed
+- File the deceased person’s tax returns; pay taxes owed.

 - Keep beneficiaries reasonably well-informed about what the trustee is doing to administer the trust.
 This is an important part of managing beneficiaries.
 Beneficiaries tend to get suspicious when they feel like the trustee is not being forthcoming with information about what is going on.